Homogenization theory of random walks among deterministic conductances: Acknowledgments

 \section{Acknowledgments}

 This research has been partially supported by NSF award DMS-1954343.
-Discussions with Jean-Dominique Deuschel are greatly appreciated and so are the comments received from Scott Armstrong, Mitia Duerinckx, Jean-Christophe Mourrat and Felix Otto.
+Discussions with Jean-Dominique Deuschel are greatly appreciated and so are the comments received from Scott Armstrong, Claude Le Bris, Mitia Duerinckx, Jean-Christophe Mourrat and Felix Otto.